OlegWock/obsidian-emera/README.md

 ## Roadmap / What's missing

+I'm working on Emera in my free time, so there is no ETA when this will be implemented (or if it will be implemented at all).
+But overall, those are features that I find useful and would like to add to Emera at some point:

 - [ ] Better TypeScript DX.
 - [ ] Reactive hooks for Obsidian.
+- [ ] When renaming file, prompt user to update all Emera code blocks referencing this file.
+- [ ] Allow widgets to modify their own code.
+This way you will be able to store data in the note, along with the widget itself (istead of using current `useStorage` hook).

 ## How to install